Psoriasis

 Referral3,10,11

-Refer patients to dermatology when:
+Refer patients to Dermatology when:

-• Clinical presentation is atypical or involves diagnostic uncertainty
+• Clinical presentation is atypical or involves diagnostic uncertainty.

-• Moderate-to-severe psoriasis (BSA >10% or PGA ≥3)
+• Psoriasis is moderate-to-severe (BSA >10% or PGA ≥3).

-• Topical therapy fails after 8-12 weeks
+• Topical therapy fails to achieve PASI75/PGA ≤2 or DLQI >5 after 8-12 weeks.

 Monitoring an individual on biologics16-31

 Although biologics are prescribed and managed by specialists, primary care is the first point of contact when individuals experience side effects from these medications.
-You play a key role in identifying infections early, monitoring for systemic complications, and knowing when to hold doses and contact the prescribing specialist.
+You play a key role in identifying infections early, monitoring for complications, and knowing when to hold doses and contact the prescribing specialist.

 TNF-α inhibitors16-21